kennedyopokuasare/recommender/README.md

 # Recommender

-A Movie recommendation system using collaborative filtering and content based filtering.
+A movie recommendation system using collaborative filtering and content based filtering.
 In this project, we use the MovieLens Dataset and follow the tutorial [here][Video_tutorial].

 ## The Dataset

 The Movie Lens dataset can be downloaded from [GroupLen website][GroupLens].
 There are several sizes of the dataset available.
 However, given the compute and storage constraints of my local machine, the 25 million entries version was download.

 ## Exploratory Data Analysis